learn-co-students/module-4-practice-todo-nyc01-seng-ft-062220/README.md

 You will need to add something else to the state of `App` to track which category has been selected.

-All the css is included in `src/App.css`, just make sure your classes are correct (but don't worry about the styling too much!).
+Task the css is included in `src/App.css`, just make sure your classes are correct (but don't worry about the styling too much!).

 ## Strech goals